Melykuti/COVID-19/README.md

 > * For plots and results, scroll down to the sections with these titles.
 > * [The analogous study for Germany and its federal states in German language.](https://github.com/Melykuti/COVID-19/blob/master/Deutschland.md)

-13 March 2020 (updated on 19 March 2020), Freiburg i.
-Br., Germany. -- As I am writing this analysis and documentation, I'm constantly surprised by the stream of unprecedented news and by the escalation of response to the COVID-19 coronavirus disease.
+13 March 2020 (updated on 20 March 2020), Freiburg i.
+Br., Germany, where a curfew is in force from 21 March 2020. -- As I am writing this analysis and documentation, I'm constantly surprised by the stream of unprecedented news and by the escalation of response to the COVID-19 coronavirus disease.
 Things that were unthinkable yesterday have become a reality today.

 The WHO releases [daily situation reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports) with the numbers of diagnosed COVID-19 cases for each country.
 We can see the total number of confirmed cases and the total deaths since the beginning of the outbreak.
 We also get the changes from the last report, that is, these two figures for the last day only.